← Blog

 2.5% Japan's unemployment rate alongside world-leading robot density Statistics Bureau of Japan

 In theory, automation destroys jobs; in practice it creates more than it destroys, because every reduction in startup costs lets more businesses form, and more businesses means more jobs to fill.
-The clearest proof is Japan: one of the world's most heavily roboticised major economies, it consistently posts one of the lowest unemployment rates among G10 nations — not despite its robots, but alongside them.
-The real limit on job creation has never been the number of tasks humans can do — it has been the upfront capital required to start a business.
-Automation lowers that floor, so more founders can enter, more companies get built, and the net result is more employment, not less.
+The clearest proof is Japan: one of the world's most heavily roboticised major economies, it consistently posts one of the lowest unemployment rates among G10 nations, not despite its robots but alongside them.
+The real limit on job creation has never been the number of tasks humans can do.
+It has been the upfront capital required to start a business.
+Automation lowers that floor:

 If you want to start something, focus on reducing your startup cost rather than waiting for a safe market.
-Automation is the cheapest it has ever been — use it to lower the floor on what viable looks like.
+Automation is the cheapest it has ever been.
+Use it to lower the floor on what viable looks like.

 Post on X